rm-hull/luma.led_matrix/doc/python-usage.rst

 Trouble-shooting / common problems
 """"""""""""""""""""""""""""""""""
-Some online retailers are selling pre-assembled `'4-in-1' LED matrix displays <http://www.ebay.co.uk/itm/371306583204>`_, but they appear to be wired 90° out-of-phase such that horizontal scrolling appears as
+Some online retailers are selling pre-assembled `'4-in-1' LED matrix displays
-below:
+<http://www.ebay.co.uk/itm/371306583204>`_, but they appear to be wired 90°
+out-of-phase such that horizontal scrolling appears as below:

 .. image:: images/block_reorientation.gif
    :alt: block alignment

-This can be rectified by initializing the :py:class:`luma.led_matrix.device.max7219` device with a parameter of `common_row_cathod=True`:
+This can be rectified by initializing the :py:class:`luma.led_matrix.device.max7219` device with a parameter of ``common_row_cathode=True``:

 .. code:: python